 Skeuomorphism without apology

 Early software design tried to make digital interfaces feel like physical objects — buttons that looked 3D, folders that looked like actual folders, textures that mimicked real materials.
 Y2K design embraces this without irony.
 Beveled edges, gradients that simulate gloss, elements that look like they have physical weight.
-The effect is fun precisely because modern design has spent a decade running away from it.

 Personality over consistency